Aminocaproic Acid Injection

 Safety and effectiveness in pediatric patients have not been established.

-Aminocaproic acid is generally well tolerated.
+Aminocaproic Acid Injection is generally well tolerated.
 The following adverse experiences have been reported:

 General: Edema, headache, malaise.